Laminar app icon

 Does Laminar work with my telescope?+

 Laminar works with any telescope.
 It connects to your camera, not your mount.
 Whether you are using an SCT, Newtonian, refractor, or Maksutov, if you can attach a supported camera to it, Laminar will capture from it.
 Supported cameras include ZWO ASI, PlayerOne, QHY, ToupTek Astro (and OEM brands like Altair Astro, OGMA, RisingCam, MallinCam, Omegon), and SVBONY.
+You can also use an iPhone via Continuity Camera with an eyepiece phone adapter, or a Celestron NexImage through Laminar's UVC support.
 One-tap target presets optimize exposure and gain settings for each planet, the Moon, and the Sun.